JessicaML/nycda-ajax-exam/README.md

 1. What is a server?
 What does a server do?

+It is a computer which provides web pages and applications to a client (e.g. a user accessing web pages through the browser.)

 2. What is Node.js?

+Node.js is a library or framework which is based on JavaScript.
+It allows us to use JavaScript for backend programming (making http requests and responses.)

 3. What is express?

+Express is a package which allows you to use your computer as a server.

 4. What is a client?
 What does a client do?

+A client makes requests to the server to access web pages or applications.

 5. How do the server and the client communicate?

+Through http requests and responses.

 6. Debugging:
 - 6a.
 How do you view server logs?

+Through middle ware such as Morgan, or through console.log statements within your code.

 - 6b.
 How do you view client logs?

+Right click > Inspect > Network
 ---
 ### Part 2: HTTP Requests - 15 minutes

 1. What is an HTTP Request?

+A request from the client to the server to access a web page.

 2. GET Requests
 - 2a.
 What is a GET request?